Slum: Vulnerability to natural and man-made hazards

-Slums are often placed among the places vulnerable to natural disasters such as landslides and floods.
-In cities located over mountainous terrain, slums begin on slopes difficult to reach or start at the bottom of flood-prone valleys, often hidden from plain view of city center but close to some natural water source.
+Slums are often placed in areas vulnerable to natural disasters such as landslides and floods.
+In cities located in mountainous terrain, slums begin on slopes difficult to reach or start at the bottom of flood-prone valleys, often hidden from plain view in the city center but close to some natural water source.
 In cities located near lagoons, marshlands and rivers, they start at banks or on stilts above water or the dry river bed; in flat terrain, slums begin on lands unsuitable for agriculture, near city trash dumps, next to railway tracks, and other shunned, undesirable locations.
 These strategies shield slums from the risk of being noticed and removed when they are small and most vulnerable to local government officials.
 However, the ad hoc construction, lack of quality control on building materials used, poor maintenance, and uncoordinated spatial design make them prone to extensive damage during earthquakes as well from decay.
 These risks will be intensified by climate change.

 Some slums risk man-made hazards such as toxic industries, traffic congestion and collapsing infrastructure.
-Fires are another major risk to slums and its inhabitants, with streets too narrow to allow proper and quick access to fire control trucks.
+Fires are another major risk to slums and its inhabitants, with streets often too narrow to allow proper and quick access to fire control trucks.